AmpersandTarski/Ampersand/docs/the-language-ampersand/the-enforce-statement.md

 ```
 ENFORCE r := s;t
 {- Ampersand will keep the population of the relation r equal to the population
-   of the expression s;t .
+   of the term s;t .
 It will do so by changing the contents of r
    without affecting the contents of s;t .
    The effect can be observed in the prototype.
 -}